Broker Check

 To demonstrate, I’ll take a non-SMART goal and drop it into the SMART goal framework.

-SMART Goal: "Starting in January of 2021, I will contribute 4% of my gross compensation to my employer-sponsored retirement plan.
-I will increase my contribution by 1 percentage point each year until I'm contributing 10% of my gross compensation each year."
+SMART Goal: “Starting in January of 2025, I will save $500 a month in my employer-sponsored retirement plan.
+I will increase my contribution monthly contribution by $200 each year until I’m saving $1,000 a month in my employer-sponsored retirement plan.”

 See the difference?
 This goal has a specific action at a specific time, and it will be easy to tell if it’s achievable because we have real numbers to work with.
 We can’t stop there, though — goal setting is only the first step.